Updated: Jul 19

 Concrete counters are becoming increasingly popular due to the high quality of the casts and their resemblance to natural stone.
 Pre-cast counters are very flat and smooth, but they also need several weeks of curing time to be sealed.
 Adding pigments to the concrete during mixing allows you to create a wide variety of colors, and once cured, the slabs are stain resistance due to the sealing.
 But cracking is always a concern with concrete, so these countertops are reinforced by materials such as fiberglass, wire mesh, or stainless steel fibers that provide extra strength.
 A pre-cast concrete countertop costs between $100 to $150 per square foot, which makes it a very reasonably priced option when you consider that each counter is custom made.

 As you decide which counter-top works best for you, try thinking about kitchen backsplash ideas that can go well with the new design.
+In case you want a custom glass backslplash we will help coordinate this as part of your project.

 We hope this guide to countertops educated you on the variety of materials available to you.
 If you feel that your kitchen counters are due for an upgrade, contact Divine Home Remodeling today for a free estimate.